 - Hires and develops the best talent for the global enterprise

 - Develops enterprise capabilities in areas such as mobile, RPA, AI/cognitive and analytics

-- Builds capacity – team, capabilities, scale – to support strategic enterprise priorities
+- Builds capacity – global team, capabilities, scale – to support strategic enterprise priorities

 - Leverages the GCC ecosystem and best practices for open innovation